On this page

 - Off-site presence: editorial reviews, Reddit participation, YouTube

-- Monthly AI visibility monitoring across ChatGPT, Perplexity, Claude, and Gemini
+- AI visibility monitoring across ChatGPT, Perplexity, Claude, and Gemini, feeding gaps back into the content backlog

 The overlap